-- Have a ruling or determination that their income is excludible from gross income (IRC §115); - That is entitled to receive deductible charitable contributions under IRC \$170(c)(1) became contributions are "for the use of" governmental units; and - That is a wholly owned instrumentation of a state or a political subdivision for employment tax purposes5.
+- have a ruling or determination stating their income is excludable from gross income (IRC section 115); - are entitled to receive deductible charitable contributions under IRC section 170(c)(1) because contributions are for the use of governmental units; and - are wholly owned instrumentalities of a state or a political subdivision for employment tax purposes.4

-Hence, tax-exempt organizations that are instrumentalities of a state or a state's political subdivision were excepted from FICA taxes, unless the state, political subdivision or instrumentality elected to include its employees under a Section 218 Agreement.
-It is worth noting that a Section 218 Agreement covers positions, not individuals.
-If a position is covered under the agreement, then any employee filling that position is subject to FICA tax.
+Hence, tax-exempt organizations that are instrumentalities of a state or a state's political subdivision were excepted from FICA taxes unless the state, political subdivision, or instrumentality elected to include its employees under a section 218 agreement.
+It is worth noting that a section 218 agreement covers positions, not individuals.
+If a position is covered under the agreement, any employee filling that position is subject to FICA tax.